DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-03-17-managing-individual-email-notifications.md

 Currently, only users in accredited bodies receive email notifications for courses run by their training providers.

 Users can turn off all email notifications.
-User research suggests that users want to specify which emails they receive.
+Research shows that users want to choose which email notifications they receive.

-Without this ability, users have to filter out the emails they don’t want to read.
+At the moment some users filter out the emails they don’t want to read.
 It could also result in the email notifications being ignored.

 If we let users manage individual email notifications, then their inbox will only contain useful emails.

 We also think that email notifications are useful to all users to help them manage their workload.

+## Data analysis

+We looked at the relationship between users and providers.

+We found that:

+- 82% of users belong to 1 provider
+- 11% belong to 2 providers
+- 7% belong to more than 2 providers
+- Average number of providers per user: 1.5
+- Maximum number of providers per user: 16

+This data suggests that the priority should be to focus on the single provider flow.

+We also need to make it possible for users to find and manage their email notifications for all organisations they belong to.

 ## What we changed